 Do you have very few demands from your children?
 Are you lenient and non-traditional with your kids?
 Do you rarely discipline your child?
 Do you want to avoid confrontation with your children?

 If these traits ring similar, you might be a permissive parent – one who is more interactive and nurturing towards their children…more of a friend than a parent.
 They do not expect mature behavior or self-control from their kids and allow significant self-regulation.
 Such parents rarely discipline their kids.

 Your permissive parenting style may result in children with poor authority, self-regulation and happiness.
-They are likely to experience problems in school where they are expected to remain in discipline.
+They are likely to experience problems in school where they are expected to remain in the discipline.

 4. Uninvolved Parenting

 Do you rarely spend time with your kids or hardly know about their whereabouts?
 Do you never ask your child about school, friends or homework?
 If these sound pertinent to you, you might be an uninvolved or neglectful parent.
 They do not have any set rules and have little knowledge of what their kids are doing.

 Children brought by uninvolved parents do not receive efficient nurturing, good guidance, and parental attention they need to grow in life.
 Therefore, the kids tend to have poor self-esteem, lack self-control and are less competent.